mikeshulman/narya/README.md

 ### Inductive-inductive families

-Here is a definition of the bare bones of the syntax of type theory (contexts and types) that often appears as an example of induction-induction:
+An inductive-inductive definition consists of several type families defined by mutual induction, of which the types of later ones may depend on the previous ones.
+For example, here is a definition of the bare bones of the syntax of type theory (contexts and types) that often appears as an example of induction-induction:
 ```
 def ctx : Type ≔ data [
 | empty.